aws-samples/retrofitting-with-io-link/README.md

 ```

-## Possible extensions of architecure
+## Possible extensions of architecture
 The architecture can be extended in various ways:
 * AWS IoT Greengrass enables data processing at the edge before transferring it to AWS Cloud or other applications
 * Applications can subscribe to or receive forwarded data